Amending Your Library's Selection Profile

 Dropping Item Numbers

-When an item number is dropped, all material previously received under the item number must still be retained for the statutory five-year retention period, unless superseded.
-You can offer titles on a disposal list to your regional library once the five year period passes.
+When an item number is dropped, all material previously received under the item number must still be retained for the statutory five-year retention period, unless superseded or officially substituted.
+When five years have passed, libraries can offer titles on a disposal list to their regional library.

-Once you drop an item number, you may not submit a claim for a publication that you did not receive under that item number.
+After dropping an item number, a library may not submit a claim for a publication with that item number.

 Reviewing Your Library's Selection Profile

-GPO recommends that libraries review their current and prospective selections while keeping the U.S. Government information needs of their community in mind.
+GPO recommends that libraries review their selections regularly, keeping the U.S. Government information needs of their community in mind.
 To view your library’s current selection profile, consult the Item Lister.
+For more information about item numbers, see the article on List of Classes.

-There are various ways to select item numbers within depositories.
-Some libraries divide up the List of Classes among their subject selectors; others have one Federal information specialist who is in charge of selecting all Federal material on behalf of the library.
-Selectors may also use WEBTech Notes to locate newly created item numbers that you may want to add to your selection profile.
-Documents Data Miner 2 is a non-GPO resource that combines selection information and the List of Classes and may assist you in this process as well.
-Libraries should centrally coordinate their amendments to the selection profile to avoid confusion.
+How a library goes about reviewing and selecting item numbers is a local decision.
+Some libraries divide up the List of Classes among their subject experts; others have the depository coordinator responsible for selecting all Federal material on behalf of the library.
+Selectors may use WEBTech Notes to locate newly created item numbers that could be added to the library’s selection profile.
+Documents Data Miner 2 is a non-GPO resource that combines selection information and the List of Classes and may assist in the item selection process as well.
+To avoid confusion, it is recommends that one person manage the profile in DSIMS; typically this is the depository coordinator.

 FDLP Collection Lists

-There are several collection lists that library staff may want to review.
-The titles on these lists are U.S. Government resources which may be of interest to depository library communities.
+There are several collection lists that library staff may want to review, in developing their collections.
+The titles on these lists are U.S. Government resources that may be of interest to depository library communities.
+Please note: There is no requirement to select any titles on these lists in tangible format.

 - Basic Collection List